 |Diagnostic Trade Integration Study (DTIS)||2005|

-EIF is supporting Zambia to implement trade mainstreaming policies, in order to strengthen the country's participation in regional and global markets.
+EIF is supporting Zambia to create and implement evidence-based trade policies to strengthen the country's participation in regional and global markets.

 Snapshot of opportunities, constraints and policy actions to improve Zambia’s trade performance

 EIF is working to support Zambia's integration into the international trading system.

 - Zambia participated in negotiations to establish a One Stop Border Post between Zambia and Tanzania, with an agreement signed in April 2017.

 - In partnership with Sweden’s National Board of Trade, EIF (through the Ministry of Commerce, Trade and Industry) is rolling out an innovative curriculum of Trade Policy and Development courses at the University of Zambia.

 - Two domestic trade surveys on edible oils and retail mall shopping were conducted in January 2017 to support policy formulation.